 If you are like me in the following scenario, it is time to head down to the free pattern and tutorial section below.
 I have been selective and get only those cards that I might need in a particular shopping mall but end up they were the wrong ones?
 On some occasions, I just forget to “update” the cards in the wallet on my next trip and miss those discounts.
 At times, I can’t find the cards I thought I have already put into my wallet?
 Sounds familiar…..

 If you are nodding your head now, you need a pouch for the cards just like me.
 Here is the free pattern and tutorial on how to sew a zipper pouch that fits your credit cards and discount cards.

 scroll ⬇️ to get the free printable sewing pattern & how to sew tutorial

-I am not a big fan of big wallets and in fact, I prefer small wallets, here are some of the reasons you should use a smaller wallet too.
-However, with the increasing numbers of cards that I have, my decent size wallet is no longer able to buckle up.
+I am not a big fan of big wallets and in fact, I prefer small wallets.
+However, with the increasing number of cards that I have, my decent size wallet is no longer able to buckle up.
 Sometimes, I just temporarily place the card in my purse’s pocket but I forgot about it later.
 I need an additional card pouch where I know where all my cards should locate.
 So, here it is, my new zipper card pouch 🙂